 In the real world, there are no heroes that save the day.
-It’s the consistency and the perseverance of everyone that matter.
+It’s the consistency and the perseverance of everyone that matters.
 If just a few people are pulling the rope, the competition wins.

 Leaders in a Lean organization have to be data-driven.
 They must not be victims of their egos and have to accept failure.
 If they force their opinion onto others, without data to back their choice, they won’t fit an ever-changing culture of continuous improvement.

 When it comes to formal leaders, the ones we call managers, their best capability should be building capability.
-As our CEO at Kanbanize says “My goal as a leader is to become unnecessary”.
+As our CEO at Kanbanize says, “My goal as a leader is to become unnecessary”.

-As continuous improvement is a journey and not a destination, becoming unnecessary in a truly Lean company is close to impossible and our CEO knows it.
+As continuous improvement is a journey and not a destination, becoming unnecessary in a truly Lean company is close to impossible, and our CEO knows it.
 After all, the more experienced a Lean thinker is, the more can they help with coaching and mentoring the upcoming generation.

 But the hidden message is that a leader should help their teams become independent and self-organized.
 A true Lean leader should teach their people to think analytically and put opinions to criticism.